Large Language Models Are Cross-Lingual Knowledge-Free Reasoners: Experiment Settings

 \subsection{Language and model choice}

-\paragraph{Language choice} To capture a broad spectrum of linguistic diversity, we selected ten languages based on their extensive use and representation of diverse linguistic families, following \citet{gao2024multilingual}.
+\paragraph{Language choice} To capture linguistic diversity, we selected ten languages based on their extensive use and representation of diverse linguistic families, following \citet{gao2024multilingual}.
 The languages selected are English (en), German (de), French (fr), Italian (it), Russian (ru), Polish (pl), Arabic (ar), Hebrew (he), Chinese (zh), and Japanese (ja).
+Unless specified, we fine-tune the model in English and evaluate it on other languages.
 Further details are provided in Appendix \ref{sec:appendix-lang}.